userdotcs/AllTerm/README.md

 # How to improve Allterm?
 Improving AllTerm is quite simple.
 If you derive the command you want from 'Command' and add it to the list, you can use the command with the program. *Designed for single-word commands only.*

+# What operating systems does AllTerm run on?
+AllTerm run on Windows, Linux and MacOS.